experientials/ziloo/Hardware/909b/BRIDGE_BOARD_909b.md

 This fits with charging/discharging of a LiPO battery, which will be supported in the future.
 While 5V is relevant for power supply via USB, the board has no need for 5V level.

+## <mark>System Power</mark>

+The system power is driven by the PD Controller.
+There is no need to power the board from other connectors than USB-C.

+From it 3V3, 2V8, and 1V8 are derived.

+- m.2 connectors are based on 3V3 and 1V8
+- Sound is based on 3V3 or 1V8
+- Cameras are 1V8, 2V8 and 3V3
+- HDMI can supply 5V / 50 mA
+- HDMI signal level is 5V
+- The 6 pin connector has 5V low current

+So there are in total 3 uses of 5V

+1. HDMI supply and signal (50 mA)
+2. VIN_5V supply (100 mA)
+3. 6 pin connectors (directly connected with VIN_5V)

+VIN_5V is optional and separate from the power on the board.
+It is supplied from the soldering pad/point.
+It is connected to PD Controller and 6 pin connectors.

+I suggest that the HDMI 5V is supplied by stepping up VSOM.

+I'm trying to understand the voltage diagram.
+It seems to have a lot of extra regulation.

+What is the difference between SYS_PWR and VSOM ?

+You have 5-20V_IN going to PA_PP_EXT / PB_PP_EXT and SYS_PWR.
+It this intended to drive the board?
+The board MUST work without power supplied to 5-20V_IN

+### Acceptance Criteria on Power

+- High voltage USB-C (20V / 12V / 9V) power supplies never produces more than 5V SYS_PWR when connected.
+- If one USB port receives power (5V) the other port can deliver power (5V).
+- VSOM is 3.45V to 4.4V
+- If a Apple Dedicated Charger 5V(1A BC1.2) is connected the board can draw 1A
+- If a CDP(5V, 1A) compatible charger is connected the board can draw 1A
+- If a CDP(5V, 3A) compatible charger is connected the board can draw 3A

+#### With Battery

+- If power is connected to USB the battery can charge
+- If no power is connected the system is battery powered

 ## PD Controller